ionify/ionify/README.md

 ~
 { on:'my.ion@doma.in'
 , do (ion)
-    { / This method is called for each ion with //
+    { /This method is called for each ion with//
-      / an id matching "my.ion@doma.in".
+      /an id matching "my.ion@doma.in".
 It    //
-      / confirms the ion developer before       //
+      /confirms the ion developer before      //
-      / describing what the ion does.            /
+      /describing what the ion does.           /

       if (ion.re.by == "a.🇬🇾.developer")
-         /log "identifies the intended module"  //
+         /log "identifies the intended module"//
          {log: ion.re.it}
     }
 }